a6tumn/Livingwood/README.md

 ---

 - *@Growth*
-- Can be used to lists of object fields in a centralized registry lookup.
+- Can be used to generate lists of object fields in a centralized registry lookup.
 ```kotlin
 @Growth
 object Items {